ooni/netx/DESIGN.md

 In [Measurement Kit](https//github.com/measurement-kit/measurement-it),
 we implement measurement gathering by combining _nettest templates_.
-That is, special APIs that perform a single low-level action (e.g. connecting to a TCP endpoint, resolving a domain name).
-So, for example, Web Connectivity's measurement gathering is obtained by combining, the DNS template, the TCP template, and the HTTP template.
+These are special APIs that perform a single low-level action (e.g. connecting to a TCP endpoint, resolving a domain name).
+So, for example, Web Connectivity's measurement gathering is obtained by combining the DNS template, the TCP template, and the HTTP template.

 This approach based on combining low-level test helpers has two problems.
-First, the implementation of an experiment is rather low level, because you need to invoke the test helpers in sequence, to fill the measurement.
-Second, the test helpers API is poised to eventually change when new measurement techniques are added to the measurement engine.
+First, the implementation of an experiment is rather low level, because you need to invoke the test helpers in sequence, to populate the measurement result object.
+Second, the test helpers API is likely to eventually change when new measurement techniques are added to the measurement engine.